vmware/container-service-extension/docs/KNOWN_ISSUES.md

 Additionally, the provider will need to re-publish the plugin to all the tenants that were given access to the CSE UI plugin.

 ---
+### If CSE server is inaccessible, on vCD UI user only sees the loading spinner instead of an error display

+There is no workaround for this at present.
+We will fix this in a future release

+---
+### Some of the cluster operation errors are not shown in UI
+The `Create Cluster` wizard's field validation needs to be made stronger.
+Sometimes bad input from end user can make it's way to the CSE server, and the error returned by server is not reflected in UI.
+Example: entering wrong storage profile will result in a server-side error that will not be reflected in the UI.

+---
 ### Fresh installation of CSE 2.5.1 or below via `pip install` is broken